ScottSyms/RustAISe/README.md

 Each sentence contains metadata about the position report, including the time the observation was made by the sensor, the source of the detection, the time the report was relayed from satellite to a ground station and whether the sentence is a fragment of a group of messages.

-Although some of the message is readable, important data about ship identity and movement is wrapped in a six-bit ascii payload that looks like transmission errors near the end of the sentence.
-Eric Raymond's AIVDM/AIVDO protocol decoding[^raymond] website is a detailed guide to AIS structure.
+Although some of the message is human readable, important data about ship identity and movement is wrapped in a six-bit ASCII payload near the end of the sentence.
+Eric Raymond's AIVDM/AIVDO protocol decoding[^raymond] website is a detailed guide to how ship data is packed in the string.

 [^raymond]: https://gpsd.gitlab.io/gpsd/AIVDM.html

-Converting a large AIS archive is a good task for Rust.

-## The Parsing Task
+## Decoding AIS
-The goal of this program is to convert to a JSON packet that will preserve the original data for reprocessing if needed, but also exposes some of the data in the message for filtering.
-Reformatting the data as JSON allows it to be loaded in Pandas, a database, or further translated into a read optimal format like parquet or feather.
+The goal of this program is to convert an archive of raw AIS data to a JSON equivalent.
+The output should preserve the original data for reprocessing if needed, but also expose some of the data in the message for filtering on load.
+Reformatting the data as JSON is a valuable step in the data engineering pipeline as it allows the datato be loaded in Pandas, a database, or further translated into a read optimized format like Apache Parquet or feather.

 ```
 {